TBD9rain/quick_ref/git.md

 To merge current branch **with (not to)** target branch:
 ```
-git merge <target_branch>
+git merge [--no-ff] <target_branch>
 ```

-If the last commit of the target branch is directly ahead of the commit of the current branch, the pointer of current branch will be move forward (fast-forward mode).
+By default, if the last commit of the target branch is directly ahead of the commit of the current branch, the pointer of current branch will be move forward (fast-forward mode).

 If the two branch diverged from an older point, there will be a new commit merged by the current branch and the target branch.

+With `--no-ff`, create a merge commit in all cases.

 During a merge, among changes from different sides made to the common ancestor, **changes made to different areas** in sides will be incorporated in the final result.
 When both sides **made changes to the same area**, Git will report a confilct.